uwgraphics/VisSnacks/content/tutorials/0-how-to-vis/index.md

 - the task of figuring out the task (question) is a real one - but make sure it's not a crutch
 - design decisions should connect
 - use who/what/where/why/when/how to refine task and connect to design decisions

+Write the goal first
+Make a table.
+And then say why it doesn't work